Reschivon/jForth/README.md

 - Wirelessly send Forth commands to interpreter running on robot (no touch!)
 - No need to restart OpMode
-- No need to build -- system maintains state between edits To interoperate with the robot's Java code this interpreter must be in Java.
+- No need to build -- system maintains state between edits

+To interoperate with the robot's Java code this interpreter must be written in Java.

 ### Interpreter Info
 To imitate the "genuine" experience of making a Forth on bare metal (which is where its elegance really shines) I've forgone the fancy data structures/libraries of Java.